arcus/education_modules/python_basics_loops_conditionals/python_basics_loops_conditionals.md

 Notice that the last number listed is 19, not 20.
 Just like in subsetting, the first number passed to `range()` is **inclusive**, and the second is **exclusive**.
 And don't forget that the first position is index 0!

 **Your Turn**: Before running the code cell below, try to predict what number will be returned.
 Got a number in mind?
-Run the code and see if your hypothesis is correct! (**Hint**: the bracket notation below (`[ ]`) allows Python to access an element in a collection object, like a list; you saw it before when indexing and subsetting).
+Run the code and see if your hypothesis is correct! (**Hint**: the bracket notation below (`[ ]`) allows Python to access an element in a collection object, like a list; for a refresher take a look at this [introduction to lists in Python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/python_basics_lists_dictionaries/python_basics_lists_dictionaries.md#4).)

 @sage
 <div class="python">